cchitsiang/awesome-stars/topics.md

 - [Tony133/nestjs-api-boilerplate-jwt](https://github.com/Tony133/nestjs-api-boilerplate-jwt) - An API Boilerplate to create a ready-to-use REST API in seconds with NestJS v9.x + TypeORM and JWT Auth 😻
 - [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and cluste
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login
-- [casdoor/casdoor](https://github.com/casdoor/casdoor) - An open-source Identity and Access Management (IAM) / Single-Sign-On (SSO) platform and AI gateway with web UI supporting OAuth 2.0, OIDC, SAML and OpenAI ChatGPT
+- [casdoor/casdoor](https://github.com/casdoor/casdoor) - An open-source Identity and Access Management (IAM) / Single-Sign-On (SSO) platform powered by Casbin and AI gateway with web UI supporting OAuth 2.0, OIDC, SAML and OpenAI ChatGPT
 - [m1k1o/neko](https://github.com/m1k1o/neko) - A self hosted virtual browser that runs in docker and uses WebRTC.
 - [drakkan/sftpgo](https://github.com/drakkan/sftpgo) - Fully featured and highly configurable SFTP server with optional HTTP/S, FTP/S and WebDAV support - S3, Google Cloud Storage, Azure Blob
 - [IceWhaleTech/CasaOS](https://github.com/IceWhaleTech/CasaOS) - CasaOS - A simple, easy-to-use, elegant open-source Personal Cloud system.